activitystream/slate/source/includes/as-api/_aspects.md

 Field | Type | Description
 ----- | ---- | -----------
-**url** | String | A URL pointing to the attached document (Binary storage available soon). filename | String | An alternative filename for the file (Ignoring filename in URL). description | String | Content description width | Double | With in pixels if this is an image/video. height | Double | Height in pixels if this is an image/video. size | Double | File size in Bytes  (Used to warn of large content) created | DateTime | ISO Date Time when the file was created (Used if missing from file information) updated | DateTime | ISO Date Time when the file was updated (Used if missing from file information) mime_type | String | Explicitly specifies the document type (Ignoring the file extensions). properties | JSON | Free format JSON structure with custom information content | Base64 | The file contents***
+**url** | String | An external URL pointing to a softly-attached document
+fingerprint | String | A file id for file stored in Activity Stream filename | String | An alternative filename for the file (Ignoring filename in URL). description | String | Content description size | Double | File size in Bytes  (Used to warn of large content) created | DateTime | ISO Date Time when the file was created (Used if missing from file information) updated | DateTime | ISO Date Time when the file was updated (Used if missing from file information) metadata | JSON | Fixed list of file-type-specific information (width, height, bitrate etc) properties | JSON | Free format JSON structure with custom information content | Base64 | The file contents***